Tamati-Rudd/SHARC-Runners/README.md

 4. Make sure to Build the game (Ctrl B OR File -> Build and Run)!
 5. Run it and enjoy!

+Make Sure to turn of firewall if stuck on loading screen/not responding

 ## Usage

 Provided the game is opened,